Essential Functions Review Procedure

 - If students miss a class, they are still responsible for all material covered during the class period.

 - If an instructor considers attendance to be an essential function of the class (typically as explicated in the course syllabus), the student can be held accountable for missed time.

 Flexible Exam Dates

 At the beginning of the semester, a student provided me with an accommodation letter that specified flexible exam dates.
 My first exam just closed yesterday, and now the student is asking me if he can take it next week.
 Do I have to allow him to do this?

 - No, you don’t have to allow the student to take the exam late.
 Students with the accommodation of flexible exam dates are instructed to contact you prior to the examination deadline, as soon as the student believes an extension will be necessary.

 - At that time, a new due date should be arranged that is satisfactory to both parties.
 The typical extension is 3-4 days.
-However, if the test has already been open for a week, then a 1-2 day extension may be more reasonable.

 - This accommodation does not allow for an extension beyond the last day of finals.